RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 - Members who feel hopeless need to be cheered up and told to look on the bright side.# It's vital not to dismiss, ignore or contradict a member's feelings of hopelessness.
 - Members who feel socially isolated should avoid online communities like 7 Cups.# 7 Cups can provide essential social connection.
 - Mental health professionals can accurately assess suicide risk, but listeners at 7 Cups cannot.# No one can accurately assess suicide risk.
-- Listeners who are triggered by a chat about suicide should review the deatils of the chat with their own therapist or counselor, or with someone other trusted person.# Listeners must never share the details of any chat.
+- Listeners who are triggered by a chat about suicide should review the deatils of the chat with their own therapist or counselor, or with some other trusted person.# Listeners must never share the details of any chat.
 - Listeners should suggest practical solutions to members' problems, so that members don't become hopeless and dwell on thoughts of suicide.# Listeners should not try to solve members' problems.
 {:.quiz}